 HOA fees are the owner’s obligation to the association and are not typically passed through as a line item on the lease.
 However, owners commonly factor HOA fees into the rental rate they charge, effectively incorporating the cost into the market rent.
 Some leases include provisions requiring tenants to reimburse HOA fees for violations they cause.

-A special assessment is a one-time charge levied by the HOA to fund capital repairs or improvements not covered by the regular operating budget or reserve fund — such as a roof replacement, parking lot resurfacing, or major plumbing repair.
+A special assessment is a one-time charge levied by an HOA to fund capital repairs or improvements not covered by the regular operating budget or reserve fund, such as a roof replacement, parking lot resurfacing, or major plumbing repair.
 Special assessments are the owner’s financial obligation and cannot be passed directly to tenants mid-lease.
 Reviewing reserve fund adequacy before purchase is the primary way to reduce exposure to large, unexpected assessments.

-An estoppel certificate is a document issued by the HOA confirming the current status of a unit’s account — including the outstanding fee balance, any violations on record, and pending or approved special assessments.
+An estoppel certificate is a document from the HOA.
+It confirms the unit’s account status, including outstanding fee balances, recorded violations, and pending or approved special assessments.
 Buyers typically request this document before closing to ensure they are not inheriting undisclosed liabilities from the prior owner.